joseph-a-levine/authoring/now/index.md

 David Roodman is the development+meta-science GOAT.
 I read his book on microfinance in 2016 and have been smitten ever since.
 He's currently at Open Philanthropy, but has been freelance for much of his career, casually dismantling large sectors of development economics as flawed, pointless, or both, and building it back up stronger.

-Trying to find one paper from a top journal, the the second result (props to Google) was a 50 page "[Comment](https://arxiv.org/pdf/2401.13694.pdf)" on that paper by Roodman.
+Trying to find one paper from a top journal, the second result (props to Google) was a 50 page "[Comment](https://arxiv.org/pdf/2401.13694.pdf)" on that paper by Roodman.

 > The paper finds positive impacts on individual- and firm-level employment and nighttime light emissions.
 These results are largely ascribable to geocoding errors; to discontinuities from a satellite changeover at end-2009; and to a definition of the treated zone that has unclear technological basis, is narrower than the spatial resolution of nearly all the data sources, and is weakly representative of the geography of broadband availability.